 - Day four is spent gaining an overview of the key insights from the other cohorts (integration).

 - Day five is spent in different cohorts that are focussed on applying your learning to your ministry context (application).
-Application cohorts include preaching, pastoral care, school chaplaincy, youth and children, global mission, leadership, and public theology.
+Application cohorts include preaching, pastoral care, school chaplaincy, youth and children’s ministry, global mission, leadership, and public theology.

-The five-day program includes daily chapel service, coffee, lunch, a banquet and a public lecture one evening.
+The five-day program includes daily chapel services, coffee, lunches, a banquet and a public lecture one evening.
 Interstate students are encouraged to attend.

 The assessment component of the Mega-intensive is aimed at helping you apply your learning in your ministry context.
 The Mega-intensive is offered at Level 7 and 9 and with a level 9 Capstone option.

 Evil Here, There, and Everywhere: Paul’s Discussion of Evil and Its Defeat in Romans with Roy Ciampa

 Evil in All the Wrong Places: Evil Within and Beyond the Covenant Community

 Paul establishes the culpability of not only Gentiles but also Jews.
 He does so in part by quoting biblical texts in which Israelites complain to God about the evil they recognize all around them.